Brandon has been writing online and creating YouTube videos for the past 6 years. He specializes in computer hardware and PC gaming.

-Looking to build a $700 to $800 budget PC that can handle the latest games heading into 2018?
-Here are the parts we’d recommend for an AMD Ryzen 3 build or an Intel i3 Coffee Lake PC.
-Both builds allow for a budget of $250 for a graphics card that should give you fantastic performance on ultra settings in 1080p, or medium to high in 1440p.
+Looking to build a $700 to $800 budget PC that will handle the latest games heading into 2019?
+Here are the parts I recommend for an AMD Ryzen 3 build or an Intel i3 Coffee Lake PC.
+Both builds allow for a budget of $250 for the graphics card.
+This gives you fantastic performance allowing for ultra settings in 1080p or medium to high in 1440p.

 Finding the right balance between performance and functionality can be tricky when you’re building your first gaming computer.
 However, experienced builders will tell you to spend more on the main components so that when you go to upgrade or rebuild in the future you’ll be able to reuse those parts.
-There is a fine line for this, though.
+That being said there's a fine line here.
 Components get outdated and sometimes PC builders just feel like getting something new.

 $700 to $800 Intel i3 vs. AMD Ryzen 3 Build

 Recently, I did some performance benchmarks comparing Ryzen to Intel.
 As there are certainly benefits to going with AMD or Intel, we thought we’d go ahead and give you options for both.

 With a dedicated graphics card, you'll get slightly better gaming performance out of the Intel option.
 Of course, if you opt out of a graphics card, the Ryzen 3 2200G is the better choice.

 Yet, you may find that the Ryzen 3 build is a cheaper overall option.
 So, depending on rebates and when you build your PC it may still be a decent pick.

 DDR4 Memory Kits for AMD Ryzen vs. Intel

 In general, we’d say that getting faster memory for AMD Ryzen as well as Intel’s new Coffee Lake is a relatively big deal.
 And it’s not much more expensive to get something in the 3000Mhz range.
 Still, spending too much on RAM here should be avoided to leave more for your most crucial components.